ETC5523-2025/assignment-4-packages-and-shiny-apps-ruby910113/README.md

 - compare Germany vs EU/EEA rates per N people,

+- visualise DALYs by age and sex with an age pyramid,

 - view 95% uncertainty intervals (UI) for cases, deaths and DALYs.

 The package is intentionally lightweight: it’s meant for coursework,